vanwars/r4c/README.md

-Ready4College (R4C) via the Local Ground Web Kit
+The Local Ground Web Kit
 ==========
 The Local Ground Web Kit is a series of HTML / CSS / JavaScript files that makes it easy to create apps and interact with Local Ground data.
 Ready for College (R4C) is an example of an app that you can create with the kit.